⇐

 — A staff — Moses replied.

-— Throw it on the ground.
+— Throw it on the ground then.

 So Moses threw it on the ground and it became a serpent, and Moses fled from it.